 If you are seriously considering a laser vision correction procedure and don’t have a relationship with a refractive or LASIK doctor (an ophthalmologist specializing in LASIK and other laser vision correction procedures), here are a few suggestions for choosing and having a consultation with a LASIK doctor:

-- Be comfortable with your LASIK eye surgeon.
+- Be comfortable with your LASIK doctor.
 He or she should be eager to answer all your questions and help you make an informed decision.
 That includes a discussion about the risks and benefits of LASIK and other laser vision correction procedures you might be a candidate for.
 LASIK is a safe and effective procedure but there are limits to what it can achieve.
 Be wary of a practice that overpromises on results or dismisses potential risks.

 - Talk about candidacy.
 Not everyone is a good candidate for LASIK – in fact, 15-25 percent of patients don’t meet the qualification standards.
-Patient selection is essential to a good outcome, so understanding your surgeon’s process is important.
+Patient selection is essential to a good outcome, so understanding your doctor’s process is important.
 Certain medical issues, such as diabetes or thin or damaged corneas, may rule out LASIK as a good option for some people.
 However, there are other vision correction procedures, such as SMILE or PRK, that may be suitable for a given patient’s needs.

 - Ask about their technology.
 Not all LASIK surgeons have access to or invest in the most advanced equipment.
-Ask your LASIK surgeon specifically about the laser vision correction technology they use and why a particular one may be better for the vision correction procedure you need.
+Ask your LASIK doctor specifically about the laser vision correction technology they use and why a particular one may be better for the vision correction procedure you need.